Recent Advances in Fully Dynamic Graph Algorithms

 Tarjan and Werneck~\cite{DBLP:journals/jea/TarjanW09} performed experiments for several variants of dynamic trees data structure.
-The evaluated data structures have been used by Ribero and Toso~\cite{DBLP:conf/wea/RibeiroT07} who focused on the case of changing weights, \ie the edges of the graph are constant, but the edge weights can change dynamically.
-The authors also proposed and used a new data structure for dynamic tree representation called DRD-trees.
-In their algorithm the dynamic tree data structure is used to speed up connectivity queries that checks whether two vertices belong to different subtrees.
-More generally, the authors compared different types of data structures to do this task.
+The evaluated data structures have been used by Ribero and Toso~\cite{DBLP:conf/wea/RibeiroT07}, who focused on the case of changing weights, \ie{} the edges of the graph are constant, but the edge weights can change dynamically.
+Ribero and Toso also proposed and used a new data structure for dynamic tree representation called DRD-trees.
+In their algorithm the dynamic tree data structure is used to speed up connectivity queries that check whether two vertices belong to different subtrees.
+More generally, Ribero and Toso compared different types of data structures to do this task.
 In particular, the authors used the dynamic tree data structures that have been evaluated by Tarjan and Werneck~\cite{DBLP:journals/jea/TarjanW09}.
 The experimental evaluation demonstrated that the new structure reduces the computation time observed for the algorithm of Cattaneo \etal~\cite{DBLP:conf/alenex/CattaneoFPI02}, and at the same time yielded the fastest algorithms in the experiments.

 \ifEnableExtend 1997 ``Experimental Analysis of Dynamic Minimum Spanning Tree Algorithms''~\cite{DBLP:conf/soda/AmatoCI97} \\ 1997 ``Maintaining minimum spanning trees in dynamic graphs''~\cite{henzinger1997maintaining} \\ 2002 ``Maintaining Dynamic Minimum Spanning Trees: An Experimental Study''~\cite{DBLP:conf/alenex/CattaneoFPI02}\\ 2007 ``Experimental Analysis of Algorithms for Updating Minimum Spanning Trees on Graphs Subject to Changes on Edge Weights''~\cite{DBLP:conf/wea/RibeiroT07} \\ 2010 ``Maintaining dynamic minimum spanning trees: An experimental study''~\cite{DBLP:journals/dam/CattaneoFPI10} \\ 2016 ``Fully Dynamic Minimum Spanning Trees''~\cite{DBLP:reference/algo/Italiano16d} \fi{}